vuitton11/Multithreaded-Bank-System/README.md

 ## ![](https://cdn2.iconfinder.com/data/icons/circle-icons-1/64/unlocked-48.png) Mutex Lock

 All accounts that get stored in the server will be mutex lock protected.
 A client that accesses their account gets locked, once desired computation gets proccessed the account gets unlocked.
 No one will be able to access a single account at the same time.
-Other clients will be prompted to wait before entering the accoutn.
+Other clients will be prompted to wait before entering the account.